gridsome/gridsome.org/docs/README.md

 # Quick start
 **Gridsome is a Vue framework for building fast websites**.
 It uses an internal GraphQL layer for all data.
 Gridsome is heavily inspired by **[Gatsby](https://gatsbyjs.org)** (A React.js alternative).
-Gridsome sites can be static generated, and hosted anywhere, or server-side rendered on a Node.js server.
+Gridsome sites are static generated at build time and can be hosted anywhere.
+Even on a global CDN.

 ### 1. Install Gridsome CLI tool